-9) Do not use TM’s on Pokémon that are not in their final evolution since the Fast Move and Charge Move will change once you evolve them.
-(The only exception to this is a Chansey if you like to use him as a gym defender and already have several Blisseys).
+1) Do not use TM’s on Pokémon that are not in their final evolution since the Fast Move and Charge Move will change once you evolve them.
+(The only exception to this would be a Legacy move Pokémon you don’t plan on evolving or a Chansey if you like to use him as a gym defender and already have several Blisseys).

-10) After you use a TM, be sure to back all the way out of the menu so that you don’t accidentally change the move set a second time.
+2) After you use a TM, be sure to back all the way out of the menu so that you don’t accidentally change the moveset a second time.

-11) Fast TM’s are easier to use and get the desired change most often since Pokémon typically only have 2, sometimes 3 fast moves.
-(90% of the time you will get the stronger move set using only 1 Fast TM).
+3) Fast TM’s are easier to use and get the desired change most often since Pokémon typically only have 2, occasionally 3 fast moves.
+(100% of the time you will get the stronger moveset using only 1 Fast TM if there are only 2 possible moves).
 Also, it’s a good idea to practice changing Fast TM’s before getting into the tougher Charge TM changes.

-13) If you’re concerned about using too many Charge TM’s, my friend Jerry put together a great list of the poorest performing charge moves on these fighters.
+5) If you’re concerned about using too many Charge TM’s, my friend JVPBlackhawks20 put together a list of the poorest performing charge moves on these and several other relevant fighters.
 So, if you only want to use 1 Charge TM per Pokémon to stretch your TM resources, you’re guaranteed to improve your Pokémon’s Charge move if your monster currently possesses any of the following:

-Disclaimer: If you’re the type of player that is concerned about keeping Pokémon with Legacy moves, DPS vs total damage dealt, weather status effects, number of Charge attacks prior to feinting, or Charge attacks that can’t be dodged, then you more than likely don’t need this guide and can go your own way.
+Disclaimer: If you’re the type of player that is concerned about keeping Pokémon with Legacy moves, DPS vs total damage dealt, weather status effects, number of Charge attacks prior to feinting, better attack moves for PVP or Raids, or Charge attacks that can’t be dodged, then you more than likely don’t need this guide and can go your own way.

 For all of you who are casual PGo players, I hope this information helps!